5.3. The Stewkley Village Hall

 Stewkley Village Hall was built in 1925 on the Swan Field.
 This field had been the site for the village stocks and the annual Stewkley Feast.

-At its northern end was a pond now only recorded in the names of Pond House and Pond cottages but we are reminded of its former site when a large puddle forms after heavy rain.
+At its northern end was a pond now only recorded in the names of Pond House and Pond Cottages but we are reminded of its former site when a large puddle forms after heavy rain.

 A major driving force behind getting the Village Hall erected was Robert Courtneidge of Orchard House, the owner manger of the Savoy Theatre in London.
 He organised a special performance at the theatre to help raise funds for it.

-It was also the site for the infamous “Stewkley riot”.
+It was also the site for the infamous “Stewkley Riot”.

-This riot occurred when arguments arose about change given for rides during feast-week, which was then held annually the week before old Michaelmas Day, in the Swan field as we have said, where the hall now stands.
+This riot occurred when arguments arose about change given for rides during feast-week, which was then held annually the week before old Michaelmas Day, in the Swan Field as we have said, where the hall now stands.

-Fighting broke out between the fair operators, wielding iron coconut hoops and irate villagers, among whom ‘Dumpy’ Dickens, ‘Bossy’ Mead and George Allder were ringleaders.
+Fighting broke out between the fair operators, wielding iron coconut hoops, and irate villagers, among whom ‘Dumpy’ Dickens, ‘Bossy’ Mead and George Allder were ringleaders.

 When police finally cleared the field, the villagers turned their attention to the caravans parked as usual outside in Penfold End (now Chapel Square) and hauled them down the slope and into Fishweir pond.
 It is said that those fairground people never set foot in Stewkley again and it might have been this incident that gave rise to the well known saying, ‘Stewkley’!
 God help us’.

-However, this same indomitable spirit came into its own for the battle for the Fourth London Airport.
+However, this same indomitable spirit came into its own for the battle for the Third London Airport.
 You can listen to that exciting chapter in Stewkley history at the point of The Airport Monument and Spinney, just by the Carpenters Arms.